jsguru-io/eusi-sdk-node/README.md

 ## Authorization/Authentication
 We use two step authorization system.
-First you need to acquire bucket key **(aka bucket id)**  and the bucket secret.
-Both of these you can obtain through our app.
+First you need to acquire the bucket key **(aka bucket id)**  and the bucket secret.
+Both of these you can obtain through our application.

-Go to settings section.
-Click on the bucket keys tab where you will be able to create a new bucket key.
-Choose a name and select which parts should be turned on.
+ 1. Go to the settings section.
+ 2. Click on the bucket keys tab where you will be able to create a new bucket key.
-Note that only parts of the API which are activated you will be able to use with that newly created key.
+ 3. Choose a name and select which parts should be turned on.
-Click save and you will be displayed with the bucket id (aka bucket key) and the bucket secret.
+ 4. Click save and you will be displayed with the bucket id (aka bucket key) and the bucket secret.

-Now pass both of that data to sdk function and you will receive a client object which still have to obtain a temporary access token.
+Now pass both of that data to SDK factory function and you will receive a client object.

 ```js
    const eusi = eusiNode({
 	    bucketKey: '46e5945b-789d-4cc2-8a40-608612425226',
 	    bucketSecret: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJidWNrZXRfaWQiOiI0NmU1OTQ1Yi03ODlkLTRjYzItOGE0MC02MDg2MTI0MjUyMjYiLCJpZCI6IjU0MjBjYjA2LTRmMGYtNDMzMy1hODJhLTc5ZmFjMzU5YTU2ZSIsInRpbWVzdGFtcCI6MTUxNjYxMDU5NDc1Mn0.Li8Sb8v1CJnANDctUQumAQo90puBtNA3ywh4MmnxP-M'
     });
 ```
+***NOTE:  that only parts of the API which are activated you will be able to use with that newly created key.***

 Next step is acquiring an access token.
-There are few ways of doing it described below.
+There are a few ways of doing it as described below.

 ### login

-If the user is already registered.
+If the user is already registered

 ```js
 eusi.login({